Hiking and Fishing Montana’s Absaroka-Beartooth Wilderness

 Jeep trails, cross country hiking, and high mountain fishing.
-Yellowfin cutthroat were hitting the red rooster tails like this is the first meal they’ve had all spring.
+Yellowfin cutthroat were hitting the red rooster tail lures like this was the first meal they’ve had all spring.
 Can you think of better things to do in Montana on a beautiful June day?
 We can’t.
 Montana’s Absaroka-Beartooth Wilderness is epic.

 Hellroaring Canyon Jeep Trail

-From Red Lodge head south on the Beartooth Highway to Forest Service Road 2412.
+From Red Lodge we head south on the Beartooth Highway to Forest Service Road 2412.
 Once on the 2412, you don’t go far before a Jeep trail, the appropriately named Hellroaring Road, ducks off to the right.
 The Forest Service website says a high clearance vehicle is recommended but no, clearance is definitely required, and a narrow wheelbase wouldn’t hurt.

 We crawl as far as we can with the Jeep in 4-high until the still melting snow blocks the track.
 Later in the year, after the snow is gone, it’s possible to drive all the way to the Hellroaring Plateau Trailhead.
 Today we’re parking at a tiny seasonal lake lower down.
 Even the Side-by-Sides aren’t going any farther than we made it.

 We could follow the road by foot the rest of the way to the trailhead but there’s still a ways to go.
 Today, we’re going cross-country.